priyankeshh/url2/README.md

 ### Backend
 - Go (Golang)
 - Standard library HTTP server
-- In-memory URL storage with thread-safety
+- SQLite database for persistent storage
+- Goroutines and channels for concurrency
+- Context for request cancellation and timeouts

 ## Getting Started